panliu0310/Sources/README.md

 1. understand technical differences between mobile and desktop application development;
 2. appreciate various innovative designs in mobile applications;
 3. design and develop mobile applications.

+# **CSCI4120**
+## 	Principles of Computer Game Software

+2021-2022 Term 2

+Description：

+This course aims at establishing the principles, techniques and tools in the design and development of computer game software with focus on the real time performance consideration.
+Topics include: stages in computer game development, concept of game engine, rendering considerations, physics effects, artificial intelligence (AI), audio effects, scripting and environment for game project development.

+Learning Outcome：
+1. able to implement simple walkthrough programs
+2. able to write simple shader program for GPU
+3. able to use a game engine to build a complete computer game software
+4. able to incorporate various game design principles in the final product